jbond14/world/_posts/2022-06-23-roger-blobaum-is-dr-bimbu-in-signs.markdown

 featured: yes
 source: http://rogerblobaum.com/
 ---
-Roger Blobaum has a cult following and is depicted in various ways in a number of movies.
+Roger Blobaum seems to have some kind of cult following in Hollywood.
+He is depicted in a number of movies.
 One such movie is Signs by M. Night Shyamalan.
-Dr. Blobaum has a cameo in Signs.
-In this movie Dr. Blobaum appears as Dr. Bimbu, the author of the book on the aliens in the tin foil hat scene.
+Dr. Blobaum has a cameo in this movie as Dr. Bimbu, the author of the book on the aliens in the tin foil hat scene shown in the image above.

-Roger is one of the world's premiere organic activists.
-There is a twist on the whole movie so you can see it as organic versus GMO instead of the family versus the aliens.
+Roger is retired now, and 93 years old, in the past he was the world's greatest organic activist.
+There is a twist on the whole movie so you can see it as organic versus GMO along with the story of the family versus the aliens.

-Dr. Bimbu predicts a grim future for the corn farming family with great accuracy, to the tin foil hat community.
-Dr. Blobaum has predicting the same thing for decades.
+Dr. Bimbu predicts a grim future for the corn farming family with great accuracy to the tin foil hat community.
+Dr. Blobaum has been predicting this same thing for decades.
 The aliens in Signs are Monsanto and Bayer intent on eradicating humanity from within the corn.
+The aliens come from the corn using a toxin.
+In real life this toxin is called glyphosate which is an herbicide that gets into the food supply in trace amounts.
+Glyphosate has been causing a lot of trouble.

-The key to victory comes from the homeland of the director and the solution is to use water.
-The use of water to defeat the aliens is a clue to the viewer to use water to wash their GMO vegetables.
+The key to victory comes from the homeland of the director and is to use water.
+The use of water to defeat the aliens is a queue to the viewer to use water to defeat monsanto and bayer.
+In other words, wash your vegetables, especially if they are GMO.

 There is a speech about beliefs and 14 lights.

-Signs was released on Roger's grandson's 16th birthday along with other movies including Resident Evil, Austin Powers Goldmember, and more.
+Do you believe in organic or GMO?